tomsoderlund/toms-guidebooks/Development/AI and Machine Learning.md

 ### Neural networks

+Neural networks definitely shine where you have data that is not easily transformable into features – for example images used to be hard to transform into good features.

-Neural network: multiply, add them up, replace negatives with zeroes.
+NN math, simplified: multiply, add them up, replace negatives with zeroes.

 - **CNN: Convolutional Neural Network**, a deep learning neural network sketched for processing structured arrays of data such as portrayals.
 - **RNN: Recurrent Neural Network**, a class of artificial neural networks where connections between nodes can create a cycle, allowing output from some nodes to affect subsequent input to the same nodes.